The Fiat vs. the Forum

 Parades could go from the Colosseum, past the Roman and Imperial Fori, and end at Piazza Venezia, where the Vittorio Emanuele II Monument celebrated the new country of Italy and, more importantly, Mussolini gave crowd-rousing speeches from his office in the Palazzo Venezia.

-Today Via dei Fori Imperiali is a major traffic artery, and its vital role in the city’s infrastructure is an as-yet insurmounted obstacle to plans to create a vast, single archaeological park out of the entire area.
+For the next nine decades, Via dei Fori Imperiali remained a major traffic artery, playing a vital role in the city’s infrastructure and a seemingly insurmounted obstacle to plans to create a vast, single archaeological park out of the entire area.

 Opening the Markets of Trajan to the public is but the first step in a scheme to eventually link of as much of the area as possible.
 The plan settled upon for now calls for Via dei Fori Imperiali to slowly become a raised viaduct as archaeologists excavate down all around it, punching a series of tunnels under the road, allowing visitors to wander from one side to the other.